o365hq/o365hq.com/content/blog/Dynamics 365 Customer Service.md

 ![](https://o365hq.com/images/555.png)

-In thte Navigation history there are details related to the customer location and chat information.
+In the Navigation history there are details related to the customer location and chat information.
 With additional configuration, Live Assist can provide details about the customer, including login name and customer details.